-Rape is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+Non-consensual sexual intercourse is defined as having or attempting to have sexual intercourse with $36 \mid P \mid g \mid e$ another individual by force or threat of force, without affirmative consent, including where the person is incapacitated.
+Sexual intercourse includes the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person.